 3 Steps to Maintain Momentum on Global Payroll Transformation Projects

-Multinational organizations in the process of global payroll transformations may face some uncertainty about how COVID-19 will impact these projects.
-In a global payroll transformation, the goal is to align and centralize payroll and HR functions for multiple countries, consolidating them through a global or regional organization, to capitalize skills, resources and tools to leverage common process and practice across countries.
+In a global payroll transformation, the goal is to align and centralise payroll and HR functions for multiple countries, consolidating them through a global or regional organisation, to capitalise skills, resources and tools to leverage common process and practice across countries.

-Ian Sparrow, VP Payroll Strategy at ADP, recently spoke about the impact of COVID-19 on global transformation projects.
-Interestingly, Sparrow noted that although companies may be experiencing operational difficulties, the global health event should not materially affect companies in the midst of transformation projects given the right attention: "This situation is not driving any significant new impacts that can't be managed through a solid project plan."
+Ian Sparrow, VP Payroll Strategy at ADP, recently explained that although companies may continue navigating operational difficulties, the global health event should not materially affect companies in the midst of transformation projects given the right attention.
+"This situation is not driving any significant new impacts that can't be managed through a solid project plan," he said.

 3 Steps to Keeping Global Projects on Track